Indiana Court Records

 How Do I Conduct an Inmate Search in Indiana?

-The Indiana Offender Database Search is the portal to search for Indiana inmates online.
-On the webpage, requestors are to provide the last name or both the first and last name of the offender and the convict’s number.
-Searching by the offender’s number helps narrow down results and eliminates a longer process.
-The offender’s mugshots, showing the face and side, will be displayed to aid recognition, coupled with bookings and other related photographs.
+The Indiana Offender Database Search is the online portal to search for Indiana inmates.
+On the webpage, requestors are to provide the last name or both the first and last name of the offender and the offender's number.
+Searching by the offender's number helps narrow down results and eliminates a longer process.
+The offender's mugshots, which show the face and side, will be displayed to aid recognition, along with bookings and other related photographs.

-As another option, interested individuals can send an email to COAOffenderRecordRequest@idoc.in.gov to inquire about incarcerated persons in Indiana or make a call to the Records Division on (317) 232–5765 to obtain physical copies.
+Alternatively, inquirers may email COAOffenderRecordRequest@idoc.in.gov to inquire about incarcerated persons in Indiana or call the Records Division at (317) 232–5765 to obtain physical copies.

-Inquirers can also visit county jails to obtain physical information on all inmates, incarceration dates, and crime.
-However, the requestor must know the location of the inmate before the search.
+Inquirers can also visit county jails to obtain physical information on all inmates, incarceration dates, and crimes.
+However, the requester must know the inmate's location before the search.

 How Can I Find an Inmate for Free in Indiana?

-In Indiana, inmate records are available to the general public for free by contacting the Indiana Department of Corrections in person or online through the Indiana Offender Database Search.
+In Indiana, inmate records are free to the general public by contacting the Indiana Department of Corrections in person or online through the Indiana Offender Database Search.
 Also, most county/city correctional facilities provide information on inmates serving sentences without charges.
-Information reviewable include the inmate’s full name, inmate number, date of birth, gender, race, and current holding facility.
-To search Indiana inmates in person:
+Information reviewable includes the inmate's full name, inmate number, date of birth, gender, race, and current holding facility.
+To search for Indiana inmates in person:

 302 West Washington Street